pychap/peters-eleventy-netlify-site/src/pages/about.md

 ---
 layout: layouts/page.njk
-title: About
+title: About me
 permalink: about/index.html
-metaTitle: About
+metaTitle: About me
 metaDesc: About my work
 ---
 I've been at this game for a while now.
-Starting out as a cook...
+Starting out as a cook... in the Coast Guard.
+I love the art of cooking although I don't get to so much any more.